hauran/coding-club/README.md

 # Our first project

-Our first project is a multiplication learning app.
+Our first project is a <span style="font-size:large;">[multiplication practice app 🔗](https://hauran.github.io/coding-club/)</span>.

-You can visit the app in its current state [here 🔗](https://hauran.github.io/coding-club/).
+<br/><br/>

+## Questions

+- Looking at [this file 🔗](https://github.com/hauran/coding-club/blob/master/src/App.js), what are 2 functions and what do they do?
+- In the same file, what are some variables and what value do they represent?
+- What can we add to make this app better?